hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 MinRegionStartSupport | TELOMERE | Start support of the copy number region overlapping the gene with the minimum copy number MinRegionEndSupport | INV | End support of the copy number region overlapping the gene with the minimum copy number MinRegionMethod | BAF_WEIGHTED | Method used to determine copy number of the copy number region overlapping the gene with the minimum copy number
-MinMinorAllelePloidy | 0 | Minimum allele ploidy found over the gene exons - useful for identifying LOH events
+MinMinorAllelePloidy | 0 | Minimum allele copy number found over the gene exons - useful for identifying LOH events

 ### VCF